ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 > Make sure NOT to check the key files or any other files containing your keys into version control or share them
 > with anyone!
 This is to prevent unauthorised access to your AWS resources.

-After obtaining your secret key and access key, you are then ready to move on to the next step of the preparation process on GitHub.
+After obtaining your secret key and access key, you are ready to move on to the next step of the preparation process on GitHub.
 Refer to the [GitHub section](#GitHub) for more information on what you need to do for the next step.

 ## Codecov

-Codecov is a code coverage tool that helps you to measure the effectiveness of your tests by showing you which parts of your code are being tested and which parts are not.
+Codecov is a code coverage tool that helps you measure the effectiveness of your tests by showing you which parts of your code is being tested and which parts are not.

 For the Sample Application, we will be using Codecov to measure the code coverage of the tests that are run on the application.